 - Carrot sticks and guacamole

-- Graham crackers and peanut butter (add some chocolate chips for good measure, trust me!)
+- Graham crackers and peanut butter (add some chocolate chips, trust me!)

 - Oatmeal with fruit and almond butter